 For the rice –

-- 300g long grain, white rice
+- 1 cup long-grain, white rice

-- 540g water
+- 1 1/2 cups water

 Instructions

 - Mix the chicken and spices.
-In a large bowl, toss the sliced chicken thighs with a teaspoon each of nutmeg, turmeric, cumin, garam masala and ½ teaspoon of salt so the pieces are coated evenly.
+In a large bowl, toss the sliced chicken thighs with a teaspoon each of nutmeg, turmeric, cumin, garam masala, and ½ teaspoon of salt so the pieces are coated evenly.

-- Add the cream, simmer and serve.
-Turn the heat to low, then add the cream, and stir it through the chicken.
+- Add the cream and simmer.
+Reduce the heat to low, then add the cream, and stir it through the chicken.
 PRO TIP: If you do this when the pan is too hot, the cream may split, so that’s why we’re reducing the temperature first.
 Bring the sauce to a simmer, then cook for another 5 minutes, stirring occasionally.
 Give it a taste, and add more salt if you think it needs it.
-Remove the pan from the heat, and serve with the rice and garlic naan for a proper Indian takeaway experience!

 Notes